 Companion Dogs - Dogs that are trained to be obedient and loyal pets.

-Program Coordinator for Rehabilitative Programs & Services (RP&S) - An employee within Rehabilitative Programs & Services that is designated to provide state-wide monitoring and coordination for the Prison Dog Training Programs.
+Program Coordinator - An employee within Rehabilitative Services (RS) that is designated to provide state-wide monitoring and coordination for the Prison Dog Training Programs.

 Dog Bite - Oral contact by a dog that scratches or breaks the skin.